How To Write A Book – The Ultimate Guide

 Research Your Genre Within an Inch of Its Life

 What are the tropes of your genre?
 What tone and emotional experience are your readers expecting?
-How would your readers define a “satisfying ending”?
+What does a satisfying ending look like for your readers?

 You may think the rules of genre don’t matter, but there will be hell to pay if your cozy mystery readers get to the final line of your book and your protagonist has yet to touch a knitting needle or a whistling tea kettle.